AlexanderArcari/AlexanderArcari/README.md

 I am currently learning C++, but already have a strong understanding of Python.
 I would really like to learn how to use Python to create data analysis projects.
 Any advice would be appreciated!!

-Fun Fact: I am bilingual in Spanish and have traveled to Argentina, Spain, Mexico, Portugal, and Italy.
-I love to travel and my next desination is Puerto Rico.
+Fun Fact: I am bilingual in Spanish and have traveled to Argentina, Spain, Mexico, Puerto Rico, Portugal, and Italy.